sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/SessionManagement/Cookies/General.md

 <br>

-### Describe in detail each cookie, its provider, purpose, expiry date, and type in a privacy policy.
+### Always describe each cookie in detail in the privacy policy.

+The cookie purpose, provider, expiry date, and type must be detailed in the privacy policy.
 This is required by EU regulation.

 TODO: Add description